zendframework/zend-expressive-swoole/docs/book/static-resources.md

 - `ClearStatCacheMiddleware` will, if configured to do so, call `clearstatcache()` either on every request, or at specific intervals.
 This is useful if you anticipate filesystem changes in your document root.

+- `ContentTypeFilterMiddleware` checks the incoming filename against a map of known extensions and their associated Content-Type values.
+If it cannot match the file, it returns a value indicating no match was found so that the application can continue processing the request.
+Otherwise, it provides the Content-Type for the associated response.
+This middleware is generally best used as the outermost layer, to ensure no other middleware executes in the case that the file cannot be matched.

 - `ETagMiddleware` will set an `ETag` header using either a strong or weak algorithm, and only on files matching given regular expressions.
 If the `ETag`